How do I stop using Big Tech products?

 2. Turn off app permissions and Advertising ID in your phone

 The most important permissions for data leakage are Location, Microphone and Contacts.
-But check them all in the Permissions Manager in your phone's settings.
+Check them all in the Permissions Manager in your phone's settings.
 Only allow an app if really necessary, and even then set it to 'only when using the app'.
+In general you can leave location off for your phone, and only turn it on when you use maps.
+Pro tip: position the location button in the 'quick menu' pull down section on your phone so it's really quick to toggle on and off.

 You can delete the Advertising ID in Android phones by going to 'Settings / Security and Privacy / More privacy settings / Ads' and delete your advertising ID.

-Explore the drop-down menus in the ALTERNATIVES SECTION to find alternative tech.
+Explore the drop-down menus in the ALTERNATIVES SECTION of this site to find alternative tech.
+There's plenty of 'small tech' to choose from!'Small tech' map:

 There are two options for alternative sofware that is not creepy: